dlu-ch/dlb/doc/usage.rst

 This mechanism is used in :dlbrepo:`example/c-minimal/`.

-To wait for the completion of a specific redo without referring to specific dependencies you can use ``complete()`` instead::
+To wait for the completion of a specific redo without referring to specific dependencies, you can use ``complete()`` instead::

    r = Replacer(...).start().complete()